azdavis/azdavis.net/posts/en/limitations-opportunity.md

 That is, if we _limit_ our possibilities in one respect, we gain the _opportunity_ to exploit these limitations to great effect in other respects.

-In these examples, the opportunity that is gained by imposing limitations is improved performance.
+In these examples, the opportunity that we gain by imposing limitations is improved performance.

 ## Example: Static typing